joshkent94/gradu8Maths/README.md

 ## General info

-A website for a maths tutor.
+A website for Gradu8 Maths tuition.
 Visitors to the site can see relevant information, write reviews and contact the tutor.

 ## Screenshot